WebAssembly/interface-types/proposals/interface-types/working-notes/instr.md

 deferred t_k_ instr* end
 ```

-The semantics of `deferred` are that the instructions in its `finally` block are
+The semantics of `deferred` are that the instructions in its block are
 executed at the end of containing `defer-scope` instruction.
 In addition, the top _k_ elements of
 the stack are preserved and made available within the block when it is actually executed.